oscarb/android-inspiration/README.md

 Example android Model View View Model and DataBinding used to explain how to use this pattern in our android applications

-- **[avenging: MVP - Android no Dagger or RxJava example](https://github.com/JoaquimLey/avenging)** Android app built with an MVP approach without RxJava or Dagger.
-[Blog](https://android.jlelse.eu/avenging-android-mvp-23461aebe9b5#.c0409rvgl)
+- **[avenging: MVP - Android no Dagger or RxJava example](https://github.com/JoaquimLey/avenging)** Android app built with an MVP approach without RxJava or Dagger. ([Blog post](https://android.jlelse.eu/avenging-android-mvp-23461aebe9b5#.c0409rvgl)) ([Google Play](https://play.google.com/store/apps/details?id=com.joaquimley.avenging))